ritzzxyoo/ritzzxyoo.github.io/README.md

 ## 👩‍💻 About Me
-Aspiring **Data Analyst & Machine Learning Enthusiast** skilled in Python, SQL, and Power BI.
+Aspiring **Data Scientist & Machine Learning Enthusiast** skilled in Python, SQL, and Power BI.
 Passionate about solving real-world problems using data-driven insights.